Online Appendix A — R essentials

 Healy (2020)

-A.3 R, RStudio, and Posit Cloud
+A.2 R, RStudio, and Posit Cloud

 R and RStudio are complementary, but they are not the same thing.
 Müller, Schieferdecker, and Schratz (2019) explain their relationship by analogy, where R is like an engine and RStudio is like a car—we can use engines in a lot of different situations, and they are not limited to being used in cars, but the combination is especially useful.

-A.3.1 R
+A.2.1 R

 R is an open-source and free programming language that is focused on general statistics.
 Free in this context does not refer to a price of zero, but instead to the freedom that the creators give users to largely do what they want with it (although it also does have a price of zero).
 This is in contrast with an open-source programming language that is designed for general purpose, such as Python, or an open-source programming language that is focused on probability, such as Stan.
 It was created by Ross Ihaka and Robert Gentleman at the University of Auckland in the 1990s, and traces its provenance to S, which was developed at Bell Labs in the 1970s.
-It is maintained by the R Core Team and changes to this “base” of code occur methodically and with concern given to a variety of different priorities.
+It is maintained by the R Core Team and changes to this “base” of code occur methodically and with concern given to different priorities.

 Many people build on this stable base, to extend the capabilities of R to better and more quickly suit their needs.
 They do this by creating packages.
 Typically, although not always, a package is a collection of R code, mostly functions, and this allows us to more easily do things that we want to do.
 These packages are managed by repositories such as CRAN and Bioconductor.